-In connection with measures carried out following the accident at the Fukushima nuclear power plant on 11 March 2011, the Reactor Safety Commission (RSK), working on behalf of the Federal Ministry for the Environment, Nature Conservation, Building and Nuclear Safety (BMUB) and applying an approach similar to that used for the safety review of power reactors, performed a review of the robustness of research reactors in Germany.
+As part of the measures taken following the accident at the Fukushima nuclear power plant on 11 March 2011, the Reactor Safety Commission (RSK), working on behalf of the Federal Ministry for the Environment, Nature Conservation and Nuclear Safety (BMU) and applying an approach similar to that used for the safety review of power reactors, performed a review of the robustness of research reactors in Germany.
 This review, which was concluded on 3 May 2012 with the Commission's statement, covers research reactors with a continuous thermal power of more than 50 kilowatt.
-Specifically, this includes the TRIGA Mark II research reactor in Mainz (FRMZ), the BER-II experimental reactor in Berlin and the Heinz Maier Leibnitz research neutron source (FRM II) in Garching (near Munich).
+These are the TRIGA Mark II research reactor in Mainz (FRMZ), the BER-II experimental reactor in Berlin and the Heinz Maier Leibnitz research neutron source (FRM II) in Garching (near Munich).

 - natural hazards (such as earthquakes, floods),

 - expanded postulated events (such as station blackouts, emergency power failures),

 - emergency preparedness,